It’s been an anxious wait for many of the thousands of students across the UK who are receiving their A-level results today.

-In the UK, university applications are down 2% this year, suggesting that students are beginning to explore alternatives to Higher Education.
+In the UK, university applications in 2018 have decreased by 2% – a repeat of the 2016-17 trend which indicates that students are exploring alternatives to Higher Education.

 Whether starting university, beginning vocational training or an apprenticeship, or entering the world of work, A-level results day marks an important milestone in the journey towards a fulfilling career.